SSD1805/EchoFlow/readme.md

 2. **Utility-Driven Foundation**
    - Extensible **utilities** for file operations, datetime handling, and configuration management.
+   - YAML utilities for configuration parsing and validation.
    - Security-focused utilities (in progress) for credential management and encryption.

 3. **Pipeline Management**